History of Vancouver: 1945 to 2000

 CBUT, the oldest television station in Western Canada, first went on the air in December 1953.
 The Oak Street Bridge, connecting Vancouver to Richmond across the Fraser River, opened in 1957.
 While the Second Narrows Bridge and the Lions' Gate Bridge had provided a connection to the North Shore since 1925 and 1938 respectively, the Ironworkers Memorial Second Narrows Crossing followed in 1960.
-The last vestiges of British Columbia Electric Railway's streetcar and interurban rail system were dismantled in 1958.
+The last vestiges of British Columbia Electric Railway's streetcar and interurban rail system were dismantled in 1958; many of the urban lines were replaced by trolley bus routes of the Vancouver trolley bus system, which opened in 1948.

 Another major bridge across the Fraser River, the Port Mann Bridge to Surrey, opened in 1964.
 Two new universities were established, the British Columbia Institute of Technology in 1964 and Simon Fraser University in 1965; both have satellite campuses in Vancouver.
 Residents of Strathcona – most of them Chinese – formed a protest movement led by civic activist Mary Lee Chan and prevented the construction of a freeway which would have resulted in the bulldozing of the neighbourhood.
 In 1967, the Greater Vancouver Regional District was incorporated.
 Greenpeace, one of the leading international environmental organizations, was founded in Vancouver in 1971.

-In 1968 the Canada Council awarded a $3,500 grant to Joachim Foikis of Vancouver "to revive the ancient and time-honoured tradition of town fool."
+In 1968 the Canada Council awarded a $3,500 grant to Joachim Foikis of Vancouver "to revive the ancient and time-honoured tradition of town fool".
 He made a habit of attending all city council meetings in full traditional jester's outfit, adding wit, nursery rhymes and interest to the normally pedestrian meetings and bringing international attention to Vancouver.

 Disc sports debuted in Vancouver on Kitsilano Beach in 1974 with the Vancouver Open Frisbee Championships.